AahanPatelTT/TTQuery/HOW_IT_WORKS.md

   - **PPTX tables** are extracted natively and serialized to CSV, enabling true table retrieval and reconstruction.
   - Before embedding, tables are linearized into sentences that name columns and sample rows—this makes them retrievable by meaning, not layout.

-- Images → captioning + OCR + context
+- Images → extraction + OCR + context + optional AI captioning ⭐ **ENHANCED**
-  - Images are converted to text by combining a vision caption (e.g., BLIP) with OCR.
-  - We also augment captions with nearby page text to reflect surrounding context.
+  - Images are extracted as independent PNG files with rich metadata for direct viewing.
+  - OCR text is extracted from images using Tesseract for searchable technical content.
+  - Document context from surrounding page text is preserved for relevance matching.
+  - Optional AI captioning (BLIP) can be enabled but is disabled by default to avoid rate limiting.
+  - Images are categorized by type (diagram, chart, flowchart, table) for better organization.
+  - Technical keywords are extracted to improve retrieval relevance for engineering queries.

 - Smart chunking with overlap
   - Markdown is split with heading awareness; other text uses sentence‑aware packing.